bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 [modifier-based slot](#modifier-keys), to require a modifier key to be held down before the function can be triggered.
 {% end %}

+#### Default Map Position

+For convenience, it is possible to persistently set the default map position and zoom level:

+{{ easy_image(src="default-map-position", width=500) }}

+This can be useful before a specific mission, or just to get the map to start near typical operating regions.

 ### Cockpit Actions